 in almost every shop and none of them carried my camera.
 But on the walk back I stumbled upon the Prominade Plantee which is an old railway viaduct that has been turned into a long walking park where you can see the whole area from 4 stories up.
 Its better in the spring of course when the trees have leaves on them of course and flowers are in bloom, but even in the winter its a good way to escape the city if you need to go from the Bastille to Rue Montgallet for computer parts.

-Anyway I ended up back on the Rue de Rivoli and bought a cheaper version of my camera at the French version of Best Buy or Comp USA and they even gave me the paperwork I would need to get my VAT back at the airport (which they could
+Anyway I ended up back on the Rue de Rivoli and bought a cheaper version of my camera at the French version of Best Buy or Comp USA and they even gave me the paperwork I would need to get my VAT back at the airport (which

 not give me because I was going back to Athens and not to the USA).
 The camera was OK, in fact I liked it even better and it had a wider angle lense I think.
 The main thing I wanted it for was taking photos at night without a flash and as any amateur travel photographer knows, the best way to find out if the camera performs well in low light you have to take a photo at night through a shop window of a cage full of guinna pigs which I was lucky enough to find on my walk back to the hotel.

 When Sunday came and it was time to leave I was kind of amazed at how much time had passed and how little we had seen as compared to what there was left to see.
-I wanted to take my daughter up on the Eiffel Tower but if she was cold on the
+I wanted to take my daughter up on the Eiffel Tower but if she was

 ground imagine how miserable she would have been up there.
 Anyway I had done that on my last trip, in fact I had walked up the steps because there was a 20 minute line for the elevator.
 We had breakfast at the hotel as we had for the previous 3 days when we discovered the bottomless cups of strong hotel coffee would have cost us about 20 euros a day in cafes, not to mention all the croissants, baguettes, cheeses, yogurt, fruit and cereal we could eat.
 Probably eating breakfast at the hotel for 10 euros a